ObjGTK/gir2objc/FAQ.md

 # FAQ

+## Is ObjGTK production ready?

+No, it's not.
+I'm currently using it to develop [a small app](https://codeberg.org/Letterus/contacts2phone).
+I'm adding missing features to ObjGTK as I go.
+Once I managed to build that app I'm going to release version 0.2.
+No timeline given.

 ## Why Objective-C?

 It's nice, clean, simple, mature and delightful to use.
 It compiles fast and produces small binaries.
 If you've not used it before you will love its verbous and `[splendid syntax]`.